wasp-39b/.github/profile/README.md

 ### :rocket: Introduction

-WASP-39 b is an obfuscation service making sure your code is protected from unwanted individuals.
+WASP-39 b is an obfuscation service making sure your code is protected from unwanted access.
 Using WASP-39 b guarantees you to make it harder to reverse engineer and modify your code.

 ### :question: About Us